tobiasmcnulty/kube-demo/README.rst

 .. code:: yaml

     ---
-    # A Service makes our Pod(s) accessible with a static, private IP from WITHIN the cluster
+    # This Service makes our Pod(s) accessible with a static, private IP from WITHIN the cluster
     apiVersion: v1
     kind: Service
     metadata: